 My blanket is 24in x 30in approximately, but you can make a smaller or larger blanket by chaining a shorter or longer foundation chain.
 I have given the stitch multiple in the pattern so you can make any size you like.
 The yarn I used is a beautiful soft blend from King Cole called Paradise Beaches, and is perfect for baby crochet.
 You can get the yarn in lovely colours, so you will have plenty to choose from!
 Find your local stockists here

 The blanket used only 3 x 100g balls of yarn in pink and cream so it was a very fast and inexpensive project.
-I loved crocheting the open lace stitch pattern – very relaxing and easy to work.
+I loved crocheting the open lace shell pattern – very relaxing and easy to work.
 The final result was a beautiful soft and squishy blanket with lovely texture!

 King Cole: Paradise Beaches DK – 70% Premium Acrylic / 30% Polyamide / 255m